 There are countless benefits to this magical thing called H2O.
 Drinking it can boost your energy, help you manage feelings of stress, cleanse your body of toxins, and best of all, build muscle tone.
 (Who doesn’t want toned arms?)

 My personal favourite stay-awake diet consists of smoothies, smoothies, and more smoothies.
 The great thing about this healthy drink is that it’s extremely easy to make!

-Exercise is one of the best ways to stay alert, and no—it doesn’t have to mean hitting the gym 5 days a week.
-It’s as simple as walking your dog, taking the stairs instead of the elevator, or taking a stretch break during work!
+Exercise is one of the best ways to stay alert, and no—it doesn’t have to mean intense cardio 5 days a week.
+It’s as simple as walking your dog, taking the stairs instead of the elevator, or stretching during a study or work break!

-By the way, February is Move UBC month, with great opportunities to help you move more around campus.
-Take advantage of them while you can—grab a friend and try out the Wellbeing Challenge for the chance to win some awesome prizes.
+By the way, February is Move UBC month, with great opportunities to help you move more, move well, and keep moving—no matter where in the world you're studying from!
+Check out the events calendar and consider joining the online Wellbeing Challenge—it's free and there's a chance to win some awesome prizes!

 Shift your lifestyle

 Worried about staying accountable to yourself while you’re working towards these changes?
-How about to somebody else?
-Grab a motivation-buddy, and help each other improve!
-Now you can crush your exams together, get sweating, and gain some sweet shut-eye.
+Find a motivation-buddy, and help each other improve!
+Now you can crush your exam prep, get moving, and gain some sweet shut-eye.
 Goodbye, eyebags!